arsalanbarolia/Game-EMG-Signal-Interface/README.md

 ## Description

-When Flappy Bird was first released, it was so popular the creator removed it from the appstores to avoid unwanted publicity.
+When Flappy Bird was first released, it was so popular the creator removed it from the appstore’s to avoid unwanted publicity.
 Thus, we built and re-designed the game such that it has a circuit interface that amplifies an electromyogram (EMG) signal.
-This signal is recieved each time the subject flexes thier muscle and used as an input to make the bird navigate through the pipes.
+This signal is received each time the subject flexes their muscle and used as an input to make the bird navigate through the pipes.

 [Back To The Top](#project)